ORESoftware/pragmatik/README.md

 # PRAGMATIK

-This library attempts to solve an age-old problem in JavaScript => how do we parse the arguments inside a function that accepts a variable number of arguments?
+This library attempts to solve an age-old problem in JavaScript => how do we correctly parse the arguments inside a function that accepts a variable number of arguments?
 (See "variadic functions" and "varargs").
-I have seen so many people roll their own solution to this problem.
-At best we get bad error messages or no error messages.
-At worst, we end up with runtimes using the wrong values, until something breaks, or worse until something succeeds.
-Pragmatik is design to fail-fast => if your rules are not valid, an error is thrown and if any function cannot be parsed successfully given the runtime arguments and the parsing rules, an error is thrown.

-### Disclaimer => the Pragmatik library is in beta

 This library allows you to elegantly parse arguments at runtime and assign them to the correct/expected variable in the function signature, according to the parsing rules you define.